M. Bison: In animation

-Street Fighter (US cartoon)

-Voiced by Richard Newman, Bison's portrayal in the American Street Fighter animated series is considerably close to his portrayal in both the live-action film and significant aspects of the video game.
-His primary nemesis is Guile, as in the movie.
-In the first season, Bison's attack on Chun-Li's village (referenced in the live-action film), appears in a flashback, revealing how he killed Chun-Li's father, who attacked him in futile defiance.
-Bison later reveals to a vengeful Chun-Li that he also murdered his own father in cold blood.
-The second season explored Bison's relationship with Cammy in the same manner as the games and the anime movie, with Cammy being triggered as a "sleeper agent" in the opening episodes.
+Voiced by Richard Newman in the American Street Fighter, Bison's attack on Chun-Li's village.
+The second season explored Bison's relationship with Cammy in the same manner as the gamesie, with Cammy being triggered as a "sleeper agent" in the opening episodes.
 She discovers that Bison had murdered her parents after discovering they were MI5 agents and brainwashed her into becoming a sleeper agent in the series finale, but not before she reestablishes her romantic bond with him.
 Bison seems to worship a Thai deity that instructs him on what to do with his resources, and in the finale, Bison convinces himself he has been told to destroy the Earth through the launching of nuclear missiles.
-Bison eventually engages Guile in a showdown which concludes when Guile, in a manner reminiscent of the 1994 film, kicks Bison into a computer and fires a sonic boom at him, unleashing a strong magnetic force that pulls Bison into the computer, which explodes afterwards, destroying him completely.
+Bison eventually engages Guile in a showdown which concludes when Guile who kicks Bison into a computer and fires a sonic boom at him, unleashing a strong magnetic force that pulls Bison into the computer, which explodes afterwards, destroying him completely.